QVRE/Elafri/README.md

 * first need to select a port (Terminal, SDL, etc...)
 * go into that folder (ex. src/Terminal/)
-* get the C files and optionally the makefile to see the compile args
+* get all the files (main.c is an example program)
-* to use some addon like 3D Math or Sound, you take those files from src/
+* to use some addon like 3D or file reading, you take those files from src/

 ### 3D Cube rendered in Elafri